The course includes modules addressing various topics in

 - Written case-based examination at CPH-exam venue in practical

 Passing the exam in Biomedicine provides FELASA authorization EU function abd.

 - Without aids

 - Censorship form

 - No external censorship

 To achieve the maximum grade of 12, the student must demonstrate satisfactory acquisition of the measurable learning outcomes, primerly put into practice as stated below.

 - must demonstrate ability to define, explain, analyze and discuss animal models presented during the course.

-- must be able to explain and discuss principles of use of live animals for experimentation as presented during the course.
+- must be able to explain and discuss principles of housing, breeding and using live animals for experimentation as presented during the course.

 - should present a broad knowledge on various laboratory methods and be able to present, explain and discuss these methods including applicability, limitations, challenges and benefits.